nasa/ziggy/doc/user-manual/edit-pipeline.md

 ## The Edit Pipeline Dialog Box

-The Edit Pipeline dialog box is used to edit pipeline parameter sets and modules, and to configure the quantity of resources each pipeline module in a given pipeline can use.
+The Edit Pipeline dialog box is used to edit pipeline parameter sets and nodes, and to configure the quantity of resources each pipeline node in a given pipeline can use.

 To get to this dialog box, open the pipelines panel and double-click the pipeline you're interested in.
 You'll see this: